Earth Molded Concrete Sculpture:

 thirsty earth mold.
 A wet, soupy mix, (a slurry), easily pours into cavities

-or over surfaces like bird bath molds.
+of a mold, or over surfaces like bird bath molds.
 My birdbath molds are simple hand

 sand mounds.
 Cement simply pours over and readily "skins" the sand